aws-samples/aws-serverless-security-workshop/docs/00-initial-setup/README.md

 1. Type in ***CloudFormation*** in the **Find Services** search bar to go to the CloudFormation console
 1. You should see 2 stacks that have been created:
    * one named something like `mod-3269ecbd5edf43ac` This is the main stack containing the setup resources.
-   * one named something like `aws-cloud9-Secure-Serverless-Cloud9-<alphanumeric-letters>`
+   * one with name similar to `aws-cloud9-Secure-Serverless-Cloud9-<alphanumeric-letters>`.
+This is a nested stack responsible for creating the Cloud9 environment.
 1. Select the main CloudFormation stack (name starting with `mod-`), go to the **Outputs** tab.
 Keep this browser tab open as you go through rest of the workshop.

 </details>